MicroSystemsDesignLab/hvpy/README.md

 # library

-**We are undergoing funding internel post period for two month, the source code will be release in 4th July**
+**We are undergoing funding internel post period for two monthes, the source code will be release in 4th July**

 Motivation: